vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 3

-When in Anaxagoras we find Nous introduced as an clement, comparison with the Samkhya is far from convincing, for nor merely is Nous one, not many, but it clearly bore no resemblance in nature or function to the Puruşa of the Samkhya.
+When in Anaxagoras we find Nous introduced as an clement, comparison with the Samkhya is far from convincing, for nor merely is Nous one, not many, but it clearly bore no resemblance in nature or function to the Puruṣa of the Samkhya.

 Parallelism again is the cause of most of the similarities which have often been traced between Indian thought and post-Aristotelian philosophy.
 Garbe has, very wisely, discounted much of the borrowing assumed by the pioneer researches of Lassen, but his own efforts to trace borrowings from the Samkhya in the case of Plotinus are far from happy.
 The doctrine that the soul is in reality free from sorrow, which, on the contrary is essentially involved in the world of matter, is the development of a Platonic conception, and farther back is Orphic in origin.
 The conception of the soul as light is Aristotelian, and, as it is an essential doctrine of the Upanisads, derivation from the Samkhya in any event would be wholly unnecessary.
 The metaphor of the mirror applied to the explanation of consciousness of knowledge is traced by Garbe to the Samkhya, though we have not a scrap of proof that the school knew the doctrine for centuries after his date, since the Kārikā is